DMOoF25-TEAM11/ArlaNatureConnect/docs/UseCase002-AdministrateFarmsAndUsers/UC002-Artifacts.md

 **Preconditions**:
 - An existing user is selected for editing (`userId`).
-- Input fields in `UserUpdateDto` meet validation rules.
+- Input fields in `User` meet validation rules.
 - If email or username changes, they remain unique or are otherwise permitted.

 **Postconditions**: